AnkitaTandel/CourseTutorTestAppRoR/README.md

 - I have implemented comprehensive RSpec tests for the `Course` and `Tutor` models, including all necessary validations.
 - I introduced token-based authentication, along with an additional user model, to enhance security.
 - RuboCop has been integrated for code style enforcement.
+- API for user creation is open just for convinience, but users will be always created from the backend

 ## Getting Started